ceinfo/BigDataGroupProject/README.md

 2) Download the code from this repository and place onto Hadoop cluster (ex:  dumbo)

 3) Execute the Map/Reduce scripts by running the summary (test.sh) or individual (testvalue.sh) script below.
-There are 3 possible options for running each script.
+There are 3 possible options for running each script:

 | Script Type            | Command        |  Description      |
 | ---------------------- | ----------------------- | ------------------------------ |